-Employee Benefits
+Employee Benefits:

-Annual leave: 30 days plus statutory bank holidays, and an additional 3 days leave between Christmas and New Year.
-This means that in a standard year with 8 bank holidays, the full holiday entitlement is 41 days!
-(Pro-rata for part-time employees)
+Annual leave: 30 days plus statutory bank holidays (pro-rata for fixed term contract), and an additional 3 days leave between Christmas and New Year.
+This means that in a standard year with 8 bank holidays, the full holidav entitlement is 41 davs!
 Pension scheme: Auto enrolment with 5% contributions from WIP and 3% from employees.
 Clinical supervision: Working with WIP can be enormously rewarding, but also challenging at times.
 So we provide clinical supervision through a Harley Street practice, to encourage reflective practice and support the wellbeing of our team.
 Employee Assistance Programme: Confidential access to a range of support and information on a 24/7 basis.
 Including legal advice, emotional support, practical advice and signposting.
 Cycle to Work Scheme: Eligible employees can save money and spread the cost of a new bike and accessories.
+Reward Gateway: Access to discounts/cashback services at hundreds of retailers, such as groceries, electronics and holidays.
+Further access to the Wellbeing Centre with tools, tips, recipes, workout videos and guides which will help you to reach your own wellbeing goals.
+There are also eCards that you can use to recognise a colleague for their great work, wish someone Happy Birthday and much more.

+Eyecare Vouchers: As a staff member of WIP, you will have access to free and reduced prices for glasses and eye tests.
+Should you require glasses for VDU use, you will get them for free too.